six-two/self-unzip.html/README.md

 - `--driveby-redirect <REDIRECT_URL>`: Perform a driveby download and redirect to the `REDIRECT_URL` (example usecase: phishing)
 - `--custom <YOUR_JAVASCRIPT_CODE>`: This allows you to write your own action as JavaScript code

-## Demo

-You can try the online demo at [self-extracting-html.six-two.dev](https://self-extracting-html.six-two.dev/).
-This version is the same as the web version described below.
-It is entirely client-site, your files do not get uploaded to a server.

 ## Installation

 There are both a web and a python version.
 The web version is not actively developed anymore and very bare bones, but easy to use and requires no installation.
 The Python version has more features and is generally recommended.